 - 1 can cannellini beans (15 oz), drained and rinsed

-- 1 tablespoon thyme
+- 1 teaspoon thyme (dried or fresh)

 - 1 teaspoon red pepper flakes, optional